amazon-archives/cloudsearchable/README.md

 # Cloudsearchable
 An ActiveRecord-style ORM query interface for AWS Cloud Search.

+Note: this needs to be updated to work with the cloudsearch’s [2013-01-01 API](http://docs.aws.amazon.com/cloudsearch/latest/developerguide/migrating.html).
+If you update the gem please submit a pull request.

 ## Installation
 Add to your Gemfile: gem 'cloudsearchable'.
 Run bundle or: gem install cloudsearchable.